Eloy Jiménez (footballer)

-José Eloy Jiménez Moreno (born 14 June 1971) is a Spanish retired footballer who played as a forward and is a current manager.
+José Eloy Jiménez Moreno (born 14 June 1971) is a Spanish retired professional footballer who played as a forward and is a current manager.

 His name was most associated with Las Palmas, with whom he played two La Liga seasons at the start of the 2000s.
 He achieved Segunda División totals of 158 games and 48 goals for that club and Córdoba, as well as 213 appearances and 71 goals across six teams in Segunda División B.

 Playing career

 Born in Hellín, Albacete, Castile-La Mancha, Jiménez made his senior debuts with hometown's Bakú Hellín Deportivo in 1991, in the regional leagues.
 After appearing in Segunda División B with Yeclano CF, CE L'Hospitalet, Levante UD and UD Las Palmas (also scoring a career-best 24 goals with the latter), he joined Elche CF in the same division in the 1996 summer, scoring 19 goals as his side were promoted.

-On 31 August 1997, aged 26, Jiménez made his professional debut, starting in a 1–2 away loss against CD Numancia.
+On 31 August 1997, aged 26, Jiménez made his professional debut, starting in a 2–1 away loss against CD Numancia.
 He scored his first goals on 20 September, netting four goals in a 5–0 home routing over CD Logroñés.

 Jiménez scored 20 goals in the campaign, and subsequently moved back to Las Palmas, now in the second level.
 He appeared regularly with the side, winning promotion in 1999–2000 whilst contributing with 13 goals.

-Jiménez made his La Liga debut on 10 September 2000, starting in a 0–3 home loss against Deportivo Alavés.
+Jiménez made his La Liga debut on 10 September 2000, starting in a 3–0 home loss against Deportivo Alavés.
 He scored his first goal in the competition on the 23rd, netting his side's only in a 1–1 home draw against Real Valladolid.

 Jiménez left Las Palmas in January 2002, after appearing rarely in the 2001–02 season, and moved to Córdoba CF in the second division.
 After featuring regularly he signed for third level's CD Castellón in the 2003 summer.

 Jiménez retired in June 2006, aged 35, with his first club Hellín, acting as a player-manager.